Manishearth/manishearth.github.io/source/drafts/zero1.md

 After [a bunch of discussion][yoke-discussion] on this, primarily with [Shane], I designed [`yoke`], a crate that attempts to provide _lifetime erasure_ in Rust via self-referential types.

+{% discussion pion-nought %} Wait, _lifetime_ erasure? {% enddiscussion %}

+Yes, like type erasure.
+"Type erasure" (in Rust, using `dyn Trait`) lets you take a compile time concept (the type of a value) and move it into something that can be decided at runtime.
+Similarly, the core value proposition of `yoke` is to take types burdened with the compile time concept of lifetimes and allow you to decide they be decided at runtime anyway.

+{% discussion pion-nought %} Doesn't `Rc<T>` already let you make lifetimes a runtime decision? {% enddiscussion %}

+Kind of, `Rc<T>` on its own lets you _avoid_ lifetimes, whereas `Yoke` works with situations where there is already a lifetime (e.g. due to zero copy deserialization) that you want to paper over.

+{% discussion pion-nought %} Cool!
+What does that look like? {% enddiscussion %}

-The general idea is that you can take a zero-copy deserializeable type like a `Cow<'a, str>` (or `Person<'a>` from the previous examples) and "yoke" it to the value it was deserialized from, which we call a "cart":
+The general idea is that you can take a zero-copy deserializeable type like a `Cow<'a, str>` (or `Person<'a>` from the previous examples) and "yoke" it to the value it was deserialized from, which we call a "cart".

+{% discussion pion-minus%}_\*groan\*_ not another crate named with a pun, Manish. {% enddiscussion %}

+I will never stop.

+Anyway, here's what that looks like.

 ```rust
 // Some types explicitly mentioned for clarity